cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 Purchase
 ========

  - Receives Events from a PurchaseStream about Purchases in the format "X bought Y apples for $Z" and a processes them and stores it in a ``purchases dataset``
  - A Mapreduce Job reads the ``purchase dataset`` , creates a purchase history object and stores them in a ``history dataset``
  - Procedure and Ad-hoc SQL query support enables to query the ``history dataset`` to discover the purchase history of users.

 Read more about this example :doc:`here <examples/purchase>`.

 SparkKMeans
 ===========

 An application that demonstrates streaming text analysis using a Spark program.
 It calculates the centers of points from an input stream using the KMeans Clustering method.

+Read more about this example :doc:`here <examples/sparkKMeans>`.

 SparkPageRank
 =============

 An application that demonstrates streaming text analysis using a Spark program.
 It computes the page rank of URLs from an input stream.

+Read more about this example :doc:`here <examples/sparkPageRank>`.

 WordCount
 =========